 Correcting the record

-The corresponding (submitting) author is solely responsible for communicating with NGMJLIT and for managing communication between co-authors.
+The corresponding (submitting) author is solely responsible for communicating with Kalanjiyam and for managing communication between co-authors.
 Before submission, the corresponding author ensures that all authors are included in the author list, its order has been agreed by all authors, and that all authors are aware that the paper was submitted.

-After acceptance, the proof is sent to the corresponding author, who deals with NGMJLIT on the behalf of all co-authors; NGMJLIT will not necessarily correct errors after publication if they result from errors that were present on a proof that was not shown to co-authors before publication.
+After acceptance, the proof is sent to the corresponding author, who deals with Kalanjiyam on the behalf of all co-authors; Kalanjiyam will not necessarily correct errors after publication if they result from errors that were present on a proof that was not shown to co-authors before publication.
 The corresponding author is responsible for the accuracy of all content in the proof, in particular that names of co-authors are present and correctly spelled, and that addresses and affiliations are current.

 A confidential process